MsnVt/PyMeAcc/README.md

 ### Starting the Application

-Run the application by executing the script:
+Run the application by executing the script inside its directory:

 ```
-python memory_structure_inspector.py
+python PyMeAcc.py
 ```

 ---